 Looking old and way beyond his 31 years, ‘The Problem’ took on undefeated Jovanie Santiago.
 For all intends and purposes, we knew Santiago was on-a-hiding to nothing.

 Adrien Broner needed a win with multi-million dollar fights at stake, and he got it by any means necessary.

 Tom Carusone and Peter Hary hang your heads in shame.
-Not only did you miss a punch landing from Broner, but you also missed Santiago scoring with three.
+You missed a punch landing from Broner, but you also missed Santiago scoring with three.

 At best, the only argument you could come anywhere near would be to give a shared round, although that’s coming at a big push.

 Santiago landed three, but Broner didn’t score.
 It’s tough to justify those scores.
 Third judge Glenn Feldman deserves some credit for coming to the correct 10-9 conclusion.